Join the Great Dane Care Newsletter!

 Much like human health insurance, pet insurance is there to help cover the cost of veterinary care when these unfortunate events do occur.

-To get a better understanding of some of these health risks let’s review a few of the most common health issues for Great Danes.
+To better understand some of these health risks, let’s review a few of the most common health issues for Great Danes.

 Next to each condition, we’ve listed its average cost of diagnosis and treatment.
-This data is based upon actual claims paid out by Embrace Pet Insurance.
+This data is based on actual claims paid out by Embrace Pet Insurance.

 Some of the common health issues for Great Danes include: